ostis-apps/nika/docs/agents/alternativeMessageTopicClassificationAgent.md

 <img src="../images/lr_greeting_message.png"></img>

 The output of the agent depends on the inference agent results.
-If any formula has been applied successfully, `message node` will have a class according to the formula.
+If any formula has been applied successfully, `messageAddr` will have a class according to the formula.
-Otherwise, `message node` has `concept_not_classified_by_intent_message` class.
+Otherwise, `messageAddr` has `concept_not_classified_by_intent_message` class.

 ### Agent implementation language
 C++